eliasbuchwald/-reddit/Install-guide.md

 $ make
 ```

-The `setup.py` script only needs to be run at installation time, but the Makefile will need to be rerun any time you modify a Cython file (`*.pyx`) so that the code can be compiled.
+The `setup.py develop` command only needs to be run at installation time,
+but the Makefile will need to be rerun any time you modify a Cython file
+(`*.pyx`) so that the code can be compiled.

 ## PostgreSQL

 PostgreSQL is reddit's primary data store.
-It is used for storing data on Accounts, Subreddits, Links, Comments, Votes, etc. In production, we use many separate database clusters, but for sites with less traffic (or test instances) a single postgres database should suffice.
+It is used for storing data
+on Accounts, Subreddits, Links, Comments, Votes, etc. In production,
+we use many separate database clusters, but for sites with less traffic
+(or test instances) a single postgres database should suffice.

 ### Initialize postgres

 *This section may be unnecessary on your system.
-Check if your installation of postgres created a default database and start scripts for you.*
+Check if your
+installation of postgres created a default database and start scripts
+for you.*

-If one doesn't already exist, create an account for postgres to run under.
+If one doesn't already exist, create an account for postgres to run
+under.
 This guide will assume the name `postgres`.

 ```bash
 $ adduser postgres